harshm1111/pandas-benchmark/README.md

 # pandas-benchmark
-check benchmark for pandas library
+Checking methods for benchmarking different operations for pandas library.